Manuel Espinosa Yglesias: In banking: Banco de Comercio (Bancomer)

-In 1950, Espinosa Yglesias became a member of the Board of Banco de Comercio (Bancomer), as a substitute of William O. Jenkins, his partner in the cinema business.
+In 1950, Yglesias became a member of the Board of Banco de Comercio (Bancomer), as a substitute of William O. Jenkins, his partner in the cinema business.
 Jenkins held 41% of the shares of the bank.
-After buying shares from various stakeholders, Espinosa Yglesias acquired from William Jenkins, through the exchange of a significant portion of his shares in the film industry, his stocks from Banco de Comercio in 1955.
+After buying shares from various stakeholders, Yglesias acquired from William Jenkins, through the exchange of a significant portion of his shares in the film industry, his stocks from Banco de Comercio in 1955.
 He then became the major shareholder and president of the Board in 1958.
 In 1959 he was appointed general director of the institution.

 One of his first actions as general director was to affiliate 23 Mexican local banks to constitute the Bancos de Comercio System (Sistema Bancos de Comercio).
 In this way he became linked to the most important businessmen of the country.
-To strengthen these relationships, Espinosa Yglesias frequently visited the cities where the affiliated banks were located, met with regional board members and local authorities.
-In 1957 Espinosa Yglesias led Banco de Comercio to establish investment banking activities, a mortgage society, a real estate company, and an insurance company.
+To strengthen these relationships, Yglesias frequently visited the cities where the affiliated banks were located, met with regional board members and local authorities.
+In 1957, Yglesias led Banco de Comercio to establish investment banking activities, a mortgage society, a real estate company, and an insurance company.
 They all became sister financial institutions of Banco de Comercio (by then, it was named Bancomer).
 They were independent from the bank, but allowed it to function as a multiple bank many years before it became common practice in Mexico.
 Bancomer multiplied profits in just a few years and gained market share.
 Through the years, Sistema Bancos de Comercio covered the whole country through affiliated banks which became part of Bancomer, which made it the largest bank of Mexico at the time of the expropriation, and one of the most important banks of Latin America.

 In those years, Espinosa was a pioneer using commercial advertising to promote the bank.
 It also invested in large computer systems that would support a larger number of clients, even those with middle and low incomes.
-For years, the Board under Espinosa Yglesias followed a policy of profits’ reinvestment which underpinned the bank’s growth.
+For years, the Board under Yglesias followed a policy of profits’ reinvestment which underpinned the bank's growth.
 In the 1960s he coined the phrase: “It is preferable to have partners than creditors”, with the idea that it was better for Mexico to promote foreign investment in order to access savings from abroad, than contracting external debt.